-Strategic Aim Step February'21 Update which will again return in the coming weeks/months providing a safe space and activities to support young people socially through sport.
+Supports Wellbeing Objective 4 - To build conesive and sustainable communities Strategic Aim Step March'21 Update (By Exception) Newport Live Newport's Positive Futures programme, funded predominantly by the Office of the Police and Crime Commissioner, supports ASB groups and Safer Newport, engaging and supporting young people 8-19 years, with one to one youth support, targeted group work, and diversionary activities (e.g. Friday night projects) has had to adapt, reduce direct delivery and 'using sport as a hook to engage and divert'.
+Some provision started and stopped again in Q3, and instead new connections and projects with Positive Futures Ambassadors have taken place linked to food parcels, Christmas presents, online workshops and engagements, and black lives matters.
+Two key projects of note for Newport Live's Positive Futures team have been the Early Intervention Youth Project in partnership with Youth Justice Service, engaging children identified at Pillgwenlly and Maindee Primary Schools, linked to community safety and youth justice partners (other schools include Alway and Tredegar Park).
+The other being the newly formed Vietnamese Youth Project in November, in partnership with Barnardo's Trafficking project, which will again return in the coming weeks/months providing a safe space and activities to support young people socially through sport.
 Re-establish Community Regeneration facilities and services where it is safe to do so for staff and its service users.
 Hubs continue to provide emergency support for some of our most vulnerable residents.
 Demand for food parcels has decreased as residents have better support arrangements in place, supermarkets are operating more efficiently with no issues with availability of food, and personal shopping arrangements in place with Volunteering Matters.
 Online provision continues with some of our usual face to face activities, including parenting, speech and language, youth engagement and Adult Community Learning.
 Develop opportunities for community involvement participation and engagement.
 The Participatory Budgeting steering group has been trained and is making key funding decisions ahead of the public voting event.
 This group includes representatives of the most vulnerable groups (in terms of Covid 19).
 The Council is consulting with residents in relation to the Council's budget proposals and also the new Leisure Centre / College development in the city centre.
 Newport Youth Council provided feedback on what the changing wellbeing, education and social needs of children in a post-covid19 Newport may look like.